Josh Hawley: LGBT rights

 In December 2015, Hawley supported exemptions for Missouri "businesses and religious groups from participating in same-sex ... marriage ceremonies".

-In June 2020, after the Supreme Court ruled that federal law prohibits workplace discrimination on the basis of sexual orientation or gender identity, Hawley criticized the decision, saying it "represents the end of the conservative legal movement".
+In June 2020, the Supreme Court ruled in Bostock v.
+Clayton County that federal law prohibits workplace discrimination on the basis of sexual orientation or gender identity, Hawley criticized the decision, saying it "represents the end of the conservative legal movement".

 In May 2022 Hawley said he would be "shocked" if Obergefell v.
 Hodges, the Supreme Court decision ruling same-sex marriage bans unconstitutional, were overturned, calling it "settled law".
 Nevertheless, he stated his opposition to the decision.

 Hawley opposed and voted against the 2022 Respect for Marriage Act, which requires states and the federal government to recognize the validity of same-sex and interracial marriages if they were legal in the jurisdiction where they were performed.
 The Respect for Marriage act ensures that valid marriages are recognized even if the Supreme Court decisions protecting them are overturned.
 At the same time, Hawley reiterated his position that "the issue of marriage" should be left to the states and "I don't think that the underlying Supreme Court decision was rightly decided".
 Missouri's constitution bars same-sex marriages.

 After incidents such as his exchange with a law professor in a Senate hearing on Roe v.
 Wade, his negative comments about transgender people in reelection campaign fundraising emails, and a 2022 speech at the National Conservatism Conference, Hawley was accused of transphobia.

 He co-sponsored a 2021 bill to restrict transgender women's participation in sports and signed a letter that objected to Title IX protection of transgender students.